 And it certainly pays to, because reading skills can help your child get more out of every subject in school.
 “Reading fluency contributes to reading comprehension,” says Maniates.
 “When children read slowly, don’t pay attention to punctuation, or struggle with particular words, they lose track of the ideas in the text.”
 Set your child up for academic success with these easy — and fun! — reading approaches.

-The more often your child hears fluent reading, the more likely he is to pick it up himself.
+The more often your child hears fluent reading, the more likely they are to pick it up.
 “Start by reading a paragraph or a full page from a book, and then ask your child to read it,” says Brook Sawyer, Ph.D., an associate professor focusing on language and literacy development at the College of Education at Lehigh University.
 “When you provide that model, it’s an opportunity for the child to get familiar with the story, understand the pacing, and then mimic you.”

 As you model, channel your high school drama class: Read with exuberant, Oscar-worthy expression and pause at the appropriate times (at commas, periods, etc.) to demonstrate the cadence of our language.
 It’s also helpful to play audiobooks in the car to squeeze in extra modeling time when you’re on the go, says Sawyer.